+A Kajabi review would not be complete – or accurate – without covering the down sides.
 As good as everything above sounds, it doesn’t come without a price.
 I don’t mean the dollar price, I mean the learning curve.

-Editing your site can be quite confusing.
+Editing your site can be a bit confusing…

 I’ve seen some reviews that praise Kajabi as easier than WordPress.
 I don’t get that.
 Assuming you are using a good theme, I find editing in WordPress easier and more flexible.